Amazon GameLift release notes - Amazon GameLift

 Amazon GameLift releases for general availability a new hosting solution for containerized game server workloads.
 With this release, game developers can now take advantage of the benefits of containerization including consistent, secure environments, a simplified deployment process, and optimized resource utilization.

-Managed containers provide fleets of Amazon EC2 instances that are managed by Amazon GameLift on your behalf and based on your configurations.
+Managed container fleets use Amazon EC2 instances that are managed by Amazon GameLift on your behalf and based on your configurations.
 You build a custom container architecture for your game and provide container images by storing them in a Amazon Elastic Container Registry (Amazon ECR) repository.
 Container fleets are available for Linux-based game servers only.
 Game servers must be integrated with Server SDK 5.2.0 or greater.

-With managed container fleets you get all of same benefits as managed EC2 fleets.
+With managed container fleets, you get the same benefits as with managed EC2 fleets.
 This includes support for On-Demand and Spot instance types, intelligent capacity scaling, game session placement with queues, and matchmaking.
 You also get the same metrics as other fleet types along with some new ones for containers.
 Other features for container fleets include:

-Streamlined fleet creation.
-Container fleets are designed to support minimal deployments, with sensible suggested/default values.
-This feature helps you get a working fleet up and running, and then customize individual settings as needed.
+• Streamlined fleet creation.
+Container fleets are designed to require minimal deployment configuration settings, with sensible suggested/default values.
+You can quickly deploy a working fleet, and then customize individual settings as needed.

-Tools for managing updates and versioning for container architecture.
-You can now update a container group definition (similar to a container task) and maintain multiple versions.
+• Versioning tools for container architecture.
+You can now update a container group definition (which is similar to a container "task"), maintain multiple versions, and specify which version to deploy to a fleet..

-Tools for updating container fleets.
-You no longer need to create a new fleet whenever you want to release a game server version update.
+• Fleet update tools.
+With container fleets, you no longer need to create a new fleet when you want to release a game server version update.
 Instead, you can now update your container image and deploy the updates to existing fleets.

 You can build Amazon GameLift container fleets in any AWS Region where Amazon GameLift supports multi-location fleets, and you can deploy container fleet instances to any supported remote location.
 For more details, see Amazon GameLift service locations.
 Managed containers is not currently available in AWS China Regions.